speshuric/karramba/docs/INSTALL.md

 ```
 > **Note:** See below about options!
 13. Check output.
 Directory `~/iso/` should contain:
-    - `archlinux-2019.06.20-x86_64.iso` - installation image
+    - `archlinux-YYYY.MM.DD-x86_64.iso` - installation image
     - `passwords` - randomly generated passwords for `root` and `ansible_install`.
 Usually you don't have to use it, except case when network is not operating properly
     - `ansible_install_key` - private key for `ansible_install` user
     - `ansible_install_key.pub` - public key for `ansible_install` user
     - `ssh_host_dsa_key`, `ssh_host_dsa_key.pub`, `ssh_host_ecdsa_key`, `ssh_host_ecdsa_key.pub`, `ssh_host_ed25519_key`, `ssh_host_ed25519_key.pub`, `ssh_host_rsa_key`, `ssh_host_rsa_key.pub` - keys for `known_hosts`
+14. Save all these files
+15. Copy

 Notes:
 - `-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null` used to avoid accumulation of one-time host keys.
+- **Do not** publish private keys and passwords.
+Keep it secure and private.
+- Avoid publish ISO file.
+It contains your generated trusted private key of host and public key of `ansible_install` user.

 ### In current arch installation
 > TODO: